AI Referrals

 What you'll see

-• Total AI Referrals -- the count of human visitors arriving from AI chatbots in the last 30 days
+• Referrals -- the count of human visitors arriving from AI chatbots in the selected range

-• Unique Landing Pages -- how many distinct pages received at least one AI referral
+• Pages -- how many distinct pages received AI traffic

-A table of the pages that received the most AI referrals, with the AI sources that referred users.
-Use the dropdown filter to narrow the table to a specific provider or source -- the visit counts and ranking adjust accordingly.
+The AI traffic table shows pages that received referrals, the AI sources involved, latest seen time, and trend.
+Click a page row to inspect recent matching evidence.
+Use the provider/source filters to narrow the table to a specific AI assistant; the counts and ranking adjust accordingly.

 Why it matters